 Volume Converter

-Volume conversion to convert common volume units including gallons, quarts, pints, cups, ounces, liters and mL.
+Volume converter to convert common volume units.
 Input a value in one of the fields below to instantly view the converted volume in the remaining fields.

 Round: